eastskykang/machine-learning-project/README.rst

 .. _`.environment`: .environment
 .. _`request access`: https://docs.gitlab.com/ee/user/project/members/index.html#request-access-to-a-project

-This repository contains the framework for the practical projects offered during the *Machine Learning* course at ETH Zurich.
+This repository contains the *Python 3.5.3* framework for the practical projects offered during the *Machine Learning* course at ETH Zurich.
 It serves two main purposes:

 1. Convenient execution of machine learning models conforming with the scikit-learn_ pattern.